Issued: March 18, 2020

 Judy Stevens, Festival Director says, “With huge regret, due to uncertainly around the current Covid-19 outbreak, we have made the decision to postpone the Artists Open Houses festival.
 The May festival will now take place in September/October.
 We thank all our artists for their understanding and look forward to seeing you all for a wonderful festival later in the year, when we will all need something special to celebrate.”

-All artists and Open Houses who would like to take part in either festival can contact [email protected]
+All artists and Open Houses who would like to take part in the festival can contact [email protected]

 Full information can be found at www.aoh.org.uk